CWEzio/Notes/tools/vim.md

 ## Text object
 Text objects include things like `iw`, `aw`, `a"`, which can be used to refer to text being operated.
 Check [this tutorial](https://blog.carbonfive.com/vim-text-objects-the-definitive-guide/) for more detail.

+- `a"`: a quoted string.
+Selects the text from the previous quote until the next quote.
+Any trailing white space is included, unless there is none, then leading white space is included.
+- `2i"`: as `a"`, but with no extra white space.

 ## Changing case
 - After visual selecting the text,